cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

  - Always use 4 spaces, as is standard

 **Comments**
- - text preceded by # is ignored by Python interpreter
+ - Text preceded by # is ignored by Python interpreter
  - Hashtag is normally used to comment
  - Comments can go on the same line of code (behind it), or on the line preceding the code